FlowFuse/website/src/node-red/getting-started/programming/debugging-flows.md

 2. Click the **X** available on the right side of each breakpoint to remove it.
 3. Alternatively, locate the breakpoints you have added to the flow.
 Click on the breakpoint twice, turning it into a transparent rectangle with a dotted border, indicating it is removed.

-In conclusion, mastering debugging in Node-RED is crucial for creating reliable flows.
+In summery, mastering debugging in Node-RED is crucial for creating reliable flows.
 While the Debug node is excellent for quick insights, don’t underestimate the power of the Node-RED Debugger.
 Setting breakpoints can significantly streamline your troubleshooting process and help you identify issues more effectively.

 ## Up Next